-Feeling rather pleased with myself and wreathed in smiles, I carried my new double bow Windsor chair in from the Lemon Studio so Virginia too could admire it.
+Feeling rather pleased with myself and wreathed in smiles, I carried my newly finished double bow Windsor chair in from the Lemon Studio so Virginia too could admire it.
 Pausing only to give the chair a final waft with a duster – and to thoroughly wipe my feet – I set the chair down in the kitchen and hovered patiently beside it until Virginia appeared.

 Virginia entered the kitchen, glided past – totally oblivious of both me and the chair – and set her empty glass on the counter.
 The smile now gone, I made some feeble noise or other to attract her attention.